pradeepgadde/blog/_posts/2024-06-10-python-programming-leetcode-1.md

 Its my Day#1 and I started with Beginner's Guide.

-These are the three problems I solved today.
+These are the four problems I solved/looked into today.

 ## [2235.
 Add Two Integers](https://leetcode.com/problems/add-two-integers/)
 Given two integers num1 and num2, return the sum of the two integers.